stateful/vscode-marquee/docs/CoreWidgets.md

 # Marquee Widgets

-Marquee currently supports a broad set of widgets that help you build your own custom home screen.
-You can define various of home screens depending on the mood and situation.
+Marquee currently supports a broad set of widgets that help you build your own custom homescreen.
+You can define various of homescreens depending on the mood and situation.
 Every widget comes with its own configurations and and their size and position can be easily modified.

 ## Mailbox Widget